The 'Sofia Richie Bun' Is Raising Red Flags Among Hair Experts

 You'll need: styling paste, a boar-bristle brush, and silk hair ties

-Create your hair part — or don't, sometimes I want a clean pull-back — then apply your preferred styling paste, wax, gel, or oil.
-"I try to steer clear of products that are packed with silicones, petrolatum, and fillers since they are known to build up on the hair and scalp," offers Reavey.
-She recommends the Act+Acre 4% Candelilla Matte Styling Paste designed for texture and hold, while supporting the scalp microbiome.
-Another tip: "If you’re looking to achieve that 'wet effect' you can mix your styling paste with a hair oil," says Reavey, which will give the hair more of a sheen.
+Create your hair parting — or don't, sometimes I want a clean pull-back — then apply your preferred styling paste, wax, gel or oil.
+"I try to steer clear of products that are packed with silicones and petrolatum since they are known to build up on the hair and scalp," offers Reavey.
+Another tip: "If you’re looking to achieve that wet effect you can mix your styling paste with a hair oil," says Reavey, which will give the hair more of a sheen.
+We personally vouch for the Oribe Curl Gelee, $67, which also has a blend of nourishing oils and gives a straight-from-the-ocean wet look, without actually starting with wet hair.
+Then follow this with the Oribe Matte Waves Lotion, $64, as Richie Grainge did.

+Then you want to work your hair into the place using a good brush — Reavey recommends the Mason Pearson.
+If you'd rather spend less, try any brush with finer bristles.
+Then secure it into a ponytail, twist the ponytail into a bun, and secure with another hair tie.
+We have tried Richie Grainge's technique of dividing the hair into two halves and slicking the hair of each section and can confirm that it also works on dry hair, and makes smoothing out the front section far easier.
+Silk or satin hair ties are gentler than the alternative.
+Finally, tame flyaways and baby hairs or edges with more styling paste or a small amount of hair oil on a bamboo toothbrush.
+Et voilá, a slicked-back bun.

 AdvertisementADVERTISEMENT